Ques-Mendes/Ques-Mendes/README.md

 #### Hello, I'm Quesia Mendes :wink:!

  I'm from Belo Horizonte, Minas Gerais, Brazil.
+ I'm a Software Engineer at XPInc.
- Currently I'm a web development student at [Trybe](https://www.betrybe.com/), a school that teaches you how to program, learn and work.
+ I'm a web development student at [Trybe](https://www.betrybe.com/), a school that teaches you how to program, learn and work.

 **These are some of the technologies and tools that I've been learning:**